oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 Run:

-*   yum install ovirt-engine-dwh
+      yum install ovirt-engine-dwh
-*   engine-setup
+      engine-setup

-    -   If you want to use the current ovirt_engine_history database:
+*   -   If you want to use the current ovirt_engine_history database:
         -   Choose to use Remote DWH database.
         -   Supply DWH and engine database credentials from the engine machine A at: **/etc/ovirt-engine-dwh/ovirt-engine-dwhd.conf.d/10-setup-database.conf**
     -   Allow to change the DWH to the new one.